xaverius777/summarizerbot/README.md

-# 🧠 Summarizerbot - A document summarization agent
+# 🧠 Summarizerbot - An LLM-Powered Document Summarizer, Searcher, and Chatbot
 A modular AI-powered agent built in Python that, given a directory with documents:

 - Performs extractive and abstractive summarization on the documents, with customizable length.